Skip to main content

 Step 4: Submit the Following Documents upon CUNY Program Acceptance

-Both the host college and Hunter will require documents.
-Please closely read your acceptance email from both Hunter and the host campus in order to understand what documents are required and submit by the necessary deadlines.
+Both the host CUNY campus and Hunter will require documents.
+Please closely read your acceptance email from both Education Abroad and your host CUNY campus in order to understand what documents are required, and submit them by the necessary deadlines.

 Step 5: Complete Course Approval and ePermit